Connective tissues are complex structures that help to provide support to other tissue and organs.

 Other conditions with overlapping symptoms, such as Ehlers-Danlos syndrome or Beals syndrome need to be ruled out.

-The doctor may refrain from giving a diagnosis in a child until they become a teenager, as signs and symptoms will then be clearer.
+The doctor may not diagnose a child until they become a teenager.
+Signs and symptoms will then be clearer.

-- Imaging scans, such as CT or MRI, can be used to check the lower back for signs of dural ectasia.
+- CT or MRI scans can be used to check the lower back for signs of dural ectasia.

-Marfan syndrome is incurable, but treatment can alleviate symptoms and minimize or prevent possible complications.
+There is no cure for Marfan syndrome.
+However, treatment can relieve symptoms and minimize or prevent possible complications.

-The doctor will develop an individualized treatment program.
-The details will depend on which body parts and systems are affected.
+The doctor will develop a personalized treatment program.
+The details will depend on the affected body parts and systems.

-Regular monitoring can help to prevent problems with the skeletal system, bones, and joints, by monitoring any changes in the spine or sternum, especially if the patient is a child and is still growing.
+Regular monitoring can help to prevent bone, joint, and tissue problems by recognizing any changes in the spine or sternum at an early stage.
+This can be especially helpful if the person with Marfan syndrome is a child and still growing.

 Regular eye checks can ensure that any vision problems are detected and treated immediately.
 According to the National Marfan Foundation, most eyesight problems can be corrected with spectacles and lenses.
 Some patients may need corrective surgery.

-Since Marfan can affect the cardiovascular system, the blood vessels, and the heart, these will need regular monitoring.
-Early detection and treatment of problems in the aorta and heart function can prevent complications.
+The blood vessels and the heart will need regular monitoring.
+Early detection and treatment of heart and aorta problems can prevent complications.

-Beta-blockers may be prescribed for heart valve problems.
+Beta-blockers may be prescribed for heart valve problems and to lower pressure within the aorta.
 Sometimes surgery is needed to repair the aorta or replace a heart valve.
-Prompt surgical intervention is an important preventive measure against possible aortic dissection, which is a tear or rupture of the wall of the aorta.
+Prompt surgical intervention is an important preventive measure against possible aortic dissection, a serious tear or rupture of the aortic wall.

-The Marfan Foundation advises patients with heart problems to wear a medical alert bracelet and to go straight to hospital if any chest, back, or abdominal pain is felt.
+The Marfan Foundation advises patients with heart problems to wear a medical alert bracelet and to go straight to hospital if they feel any chest, back, or abdominal pain.

-Marfan syndrome can affect the central nervous system (CNS).
-Dural ectasia is when the covering of the spinal cord becomes inflamed.
-In this case, the patient may need medication to treat the pain.
+The dural ectasia than can occur with Marfan syndrome can affect the central nervous system (CNS).
+In these cases, the patient may need medication to treat the pain.